-In addition, we believe that a lowering of our debt ratings by certain of these agencies could result in an adverse impact on CNA's ratings, independent of any change in circumstances at CNA.
-Each of the major rating agencies which rates us currently maintains a negative outlook, but none currently has us on negative Credit Watch.
+In addition, CNA believes that a lowering of our debt ratings by certain of these agencies could result in an adverse impact on CNA's ratings, independent of any change in circumstances at CNA.
+One of the major rating agencies which rates us currently maintains a negative outlook, but none currently has us on negative Credit Watch.